-6.1.3 Altitude
+6.2.3 Altitude

 Many companies design products that must function reliably at high altitude, typically 1,500 m [5,000 ft] or more.
 Air-cooled temperature calculations and measurements at the test site elevation must be adjusted to take into account altitude effects like variation in air density and overall heat capacity.
 This often leads to some degradation in thermal solution performance compared to what is obtained at sea level, with lower fan performance and higher surface temperatures.
-The system designer needs to account for altitude effects in the overall system thermal design to make sure that the $T{\rm c}$ requirement for the processor is met at the targeted altitude.
+The system designer needs to account for altitude effects in the overall system thermal design to make sure that the T_c requirement for the processor is met at the targeted altitude.

-6.1.4 Heatsink Thermal Validation
+6.2.4 Heatsink Thermal Validation

-Intel recommends evaluation of the heatsink within the specific boundary conditions based on the methodology described Section 6.2, and using a thermal test vehicle.
+Intel recommends evaluation of the heatsink within the specific boundary conditions based on the methodology described Section 6.3, and using a thermal test vehicle (refer to Section Error!
+Reference source not found.).

 Testing is done on bench top test boards at ambient lab temperature.
-In particular, for the reference heatsink, the Plexiglas barrier is installed 81.28 mm [3.2 in] above the motherboard (refer to Sections 3.3 and 6.5).
+In particular, for the reference heatsink, the Plexiglas barrier is installed 81.28 mm [3.2 in] above the motherboard (refer to Sections 3.3 and 6.6).

-The test results, for a number of samples, are reported in terms of a worst-case mean $+ 3\sigma$ value for thermal characterization parameter using real processors (based on the thermal test vehicle correction factors).
+The test results, for a number of samples, are reported in terms of a worst-case mean + 3σ value for thermal characterization parameter using real processors (based on the thermal test vehicle correction factors).